 (336) 334-4025, email@example.com

-Elyssa is a proud alumna of UNC-Greensboro where she graduated with a Bachelor of Arts degree majoring in Psychology with minors in Public Health and Social Work.
+Elyssa Tucker (she/hers) is a proud alumna of UNC-Greensboro where she graduated with a Bachelor of Arts degree majoring in Psychology with minors in Public Health and Social Work.
 Just like the university, service is her motto professionally and personally.
 Elyssa started as a student worker within the University Registrar’s Office which nurtured her passion for what makes community at UNCG successful.
 She is excited to spread that passion into her role as the Academic Recovery Coordinator for the ARS 100: Regain, Reclaim, Recovery course.
 Elyssa enjoys volunteering with the Junior League of Greensboro, reading, mentoring through UNCG Guarantee program, and attending Pure Barre classes.